VERBS

 She is travelling to work by horse, while here car is in the garage.

-The present perfect is formed from the present tense of have and the past participle.
-The present perfect form of the verb is used to refer to something that has been happening up to the present, but has now stopped.
+the present tense of have and the past participle.
+The present perfect form of the verb is used to

 I have eaten the food.